ShaikhSalmanSaleem/PennySoft-Task/README.md

-# Playwright E2E Framework - Conduit App (RealWorld)
+# Playwright E2E Framework - Conduit App (RealWorld) - PennySoft

 This repository contains a professional End-to-End (E2E) testing framework built with Playwright and TypeScript for the Conduit (RealWorld) application.